 II.
-REGISTERING TO VOTE FROM ABROAD
+REGISTERING TO VOTE AND REQUESTING A BALLOT [REG]

-4. WHAT IS THE PROCESS TO VOTE AS A US CITIZEN LIVING ABROAD?
+5. REG-1: WHAT IS THE PROCESS TO VOTE AS A US CITIZEN LIVING ABROAD?

-To vote in US elections while living abroad, you need to:
+To vote in US elections while living (or working or traveling abroad), you need to:

-Submit the Federal Post Card Application (FPCA) form to your Local Election Official to register to vote--and it will also request a ballot for that calendar year.
-Go to www.votefromabroad.org and follow the prompts.
+1. Submit the Federal Post Card Application (FPCA) form to your Local Election Official to register to vote--and it will also request a ballot for that calendar year.